echo3Dco/Unity-ARFoundation-echo3D-demo-Interior-Design/README.md

-# Interior Design Demo - echoAR
+# Unity-echoAR-demo-Interior-Design
-An interior design AR app demo
+An interior design AR app demo with Unity and echoAR.

 ## Register
 If you don't have an echoAR API key yet, make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).